 \section{Abstract}

-In this paper, we compute special values of certain combinatorial zeta functions counting geodesic paths in the $(n-1)$-skeleton of a triangulation of a $n$-dimensional manifold.
+In this paper, we compute special values of certain combinatorial zeta functions counting geodesic paths in the $(n-1)$-skeleton of a triangulation of an $n$-dimensional manifold.
 We show that they carry a topological meaning.
-As such, we recover the first Betti number and $L^2$-Betti number of compact manifolds, and the linking number of pairs of null-homologous knots in a 3-manifold.
+As such, we recover the first Betti and $L^2$-Betti numbers of compact manifolds, and the linking number of pairs of null-homologous knots in a 3-manifold.

 The tool to relate the two sides (counting geodesics/topological invariants) are random walks on higher dimensional skeleta of the triangulation.